 It’s natural to feel the effects of changing seasons on your skin throughout the year.
 But, winter’s chill has a particularly notorious reputation.

-What else happens when your skin’s barrier isn’t functioning at its best?
+What else happens when your skin barrier isn’t functioning at its best?
 It can also affect your skin’s lipid production: the natural fats that help your skin retain moisture.
 So, your skin can end up feeling dry and tight.

 Fortunately, there are a few ways we can fight back.

-Winter skincare tips for serene skin
+Winter skincare routine tips for a serene complexion

 1. Prioritize hydration